Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 • Which metrics recurred predictably every semester or annual cycle.

-• Which requests were fundamentally descriptive rather than analytical.
+• Which requests were descriptive rather than analytical.

 • Which data elements appeared in 80% of requests despite representing 20% of potential metrics.